ebarcott-aerospike/kubernetes-operator/docs/Create-Aerospike-cluster.md

 ## Verify Cluster Status

-Use `kubectl get statefulset -n aerospike` to ensure the aerospike-kubernetes-operator creates a StatefulSet for the custom resource.
+Use `kubectl get statefulset -n aerospike` to ensure the aerospike-kubernetes-operator creates the StatefulSets for the custom resource.

 ```sh
 $ kubectl get statefulset -n aerospike